GEO-Instruments monitors support of excavation systems to validate design decisions and provide early detection of any problems

 AMTS to monitor lateral movement of walls.
 Prisms can be clamped magnetically to soldier piles and sheet piles.
 Prisms can also be installed on soil-nail walls.

-Tiltmeters placed on walls to monitor rotation due to deflection.
+Tiltmeters placed on soldier piles and sheet piles to monitor deflection.

 Shape Arrays to monitor lateral movement in or behind earth retention structures.